What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

   <i>Programming is always = algorithms ➕ data structures.</i>
 </p>

-*When solving a problem, it should be borne in mind that choosing the right data structure may be a solution for the problem (no need to write any code)*
+*When solving a problem, it should be kept in mind that choosing the right data structure may be a solution for the problem (no need to write any code)*

 ## Data structures in JS